China's Tianwen-1 enters Mars orbit | DW | 10.02.2021

-A day after the UAE's Hope probe entered a Martian orbit, China has followed suit.
-The Tianwen-1 orbiter arrived on time, ahead of Lunar New Year celebrations.
+A day after the UAE's Hope probe entered into orbit around Mars, China has followed suit.
+The Tianwen-1 craft arrived on time, ahead of Friday's Lunar New Year celebrations.
 In May, the probe will land a rover on Mars.

 Space missions are never easy, whether you're sending astronauts a mere 400 kilometers (248 miles) up to the International Space Station, or communications satellites a few thousand kilometers up.
 Things can and do go wrong.